Bahrain Family eVisa

 90 days |

-Requirements for the Bahrain Family eVisa
+What are the Requirements for the Bahrain Family eVisa?

-- Passport bio page scan: valid for at least 6 months from your entry date
+- Passport Bio-page Scan: Valid for at least 6 months from your entry date.

-Most applicants will encounter this question in the form: "Do you have a current, valid Residence Permit or Visit Visa for a GCC country?"
+Most applicants will encounter this question in the form:"Do you have a current, valid Residence Permit or Visit Visa for a GCC country?"

-- Answering no means submitting a certified 3-month bank statement showing regular transactions and a closing balance of at least USD 1,000 or 380 BHD.
+- Selecting “NO” means you must instead submit a certified 3-month bank statement showing both regular transactions and a closing balance of at least USD 1,000(380 BHD).

 A smaller group of nationalities only needs the three documents listed above, with no further steps.